Now Accepting New Enrollees for the 2023-2024 School Year!

 The Board of Christian Education of St. Paul's feels that in a school setting in which learning can thrive, dress which draws undue attention to a person, represents a fashion extreme, or has objectionable content has no place.
 These same constrictions are true of hairstyle, hair color, and the uses of jewelry and make-up.
 Extremes in any of these areas are to be avoided.
 Parents are ultimately responsible for the compliance of the dress code.

 Parents are asked to monitor their children closely.
 The headmaster reserves the right to exercise discretion in the appearance code so that safety is maintained at school and the dress of students falls within the overall spirit of this policy.
 Questions about dress should be directed to the headmaster.
 Chronic or notable offenders will be asked to call home to have parents bring appropriate dress before being permitted in class.
-The Board of Christian Education of St. Paul's Lutheran School reserves the right to establish the policy that determines what constitutes acceptable dress, hairstyles, jewelry or other clothing accessories:

 MISCELLANEOUS